zalecn/gpk/README.md

 Version:   1.0.0.beta.1

-Gopack is a software dependency management tool for Golang.
+Gopack is a software dependency management tool for Go.

 Gopack provides support for *Managing*, *Building*, *Sharing* libraries in [Go](http://golang.org).